 - Member ID Card: You are provided two cards so you will have a back-up card in case one gets lost.
 Put these cards in a safe place, and take one with you to your doctor’s appointments and to the pharmacy.

-- Member Handbook: Has information on all your benefits.
+- Member Handbook (PDF): Has information on all your benefits.

 - Important Numbers magnet: This magnet has important numbers for Sunflower Health Plan and a place for you to write in your doctor’s phone number.

 - Forms Packet: This packet contains the following forms

 - PCP Change Request form: If you wish to change your Primary Care Provider (PCP), fill out this form.
 You can then mail it in the pre-paid envelope that was included in your packet.
 It will be addressed to Sunflower Health Plan.

 - Health Risk Screening form: This is a survey about your health.
 It will only take 15-20 minutes to complete.
 This helps us know what services you need.
 Fill this out and return it in the prepaid envelope attached to the form.
 You can also fill this out online by logging into your Sunflower account.
 Need help filling out the Health Risk Screening?
 Call us at toll free 1-877-644-4623 (TTY: 711).

 - Notification of Pregnancy (NOP) form: If you are pregnant, fill out this survey so we can send you information.
 You can return it in the postage page envelope.
 Filling out the NOP registers you with the Start Smart program.
 You can earn My Health Pays® rewards for completing this form.
 Need help filling out the NOP?
 Call us at toll free 1-877-644-4623 (TTY: 711).